miniDiSC

 Application note #8: On lung-deposited and active surface area

-Launch the java tool (demo), © Martin Fierz
+Launch the java tool, © Martin Fierz

 A sample data file which you can use with the Excel-addIn (for firmware 3.20 and later) and the Java tool (right-click the data file link and choose save as... from context menu to save it to your PC, then open it with the Java tool).
 The data file comes from a bike ride from ETH Zürich to my home.